 Pull the sliding bed mechanism from passenger side sofa base and slide it over to the driver side sofa base.
 The mechanism will sit on the sofa and utilizes magnets to secure the two sides together.
-With the bedrails firmly in place, unfold the sofa cyclicary extending the sofa backs coroses.
+With the bedrails firmly In place, unfold the sofa cushions extending the sofa backs across the bedrails.